 One of the most difficult aspects of coastal wetland restoration is determining the restoration template (Brinson and Rheinhardt 1996).
 Determining the appropriate physical configuration and habitat mix for restored wetlands is complicated when undisturbed reference sites are no longer present on the landscape (Grayson et al. 1999).
 Consequently, templates from other climatic/physiographic regions are often applied to southern California coastal wetland restoration projects.
 However, the drowned river mouth estuaries and barrier island systems typically found in more humid, less tectonically active areas, such as the eastern United States are fundamentally different than the small geologically active estuaries found in the semi-arid Mediterranean climate of southern California.
-Of particular note is the critical importance of streamflow, and the seasonal and interannual variability of that flow, in maintaining estuarine settings.
+Of particular note is the critical importance of streamflow, and the seasonal and episodic variability of that flow, in maintaining estuarine settings.
 These, in combination with difference in watershed size and littoral process, affect the character of estuarine mouths.
 The frequency and duration of mouth closure is a far more important phenomenon in west coast than east coast estuaries and can serve as a key factor that determines the groundwater hydrology, habitat types, flora and fauna supported by a specific estuary.

 Study of the nature of physical and biological processes in closing estuarine systems has been more systematic in other Mediterranean climates settings, such as Australia (Hodgkin and Hesp 1998; Ranasinghe and Pattiaratchi 1999, 2003; Ranasinghe et al. 1999; Roy et al. 2001; Shuttleworth et al. 2005; Stretch and Parkinson 2006) and South Africa (Cooper 1990, 2001, 2002; Nozais et al. 2005; Harrison and Whitfield 2006; Anandraj et al. 2007) where systematic studies across suites of seasonally closing estuaries have been conducted.
 The more limited focus on these systems in California may be, in part, due to the influence of studies of East Coast estuaries, and the presence of a few exemplar open systems, such as San Francisco Bay, and, in southern California, San Diego Bay.
-Application of physical and biological models and restoration templates from estuaries with fundamentally different geologic origins, climate, scale and geomorphic processes typically found in other regions of the United States appears to decrease restoration success, increase maintenance requirements, and is often inappropriate for the species endemic to estuaries of the California Coast, including endangered taxa.
-Therefore, development of a set of restoration templates appropriate for medium to small-sized estuaries in Mediterranean climates with variable precipitation and streamflow should be a priority to help inform future restoration and management decisions for southern California coastal wetlands.
+Application of physical and biological models and restoration templates from estuaries with fundamentally different geologic origins, climate, scale and geomorphic processes typically found in other regions of the United States appears to create conditions in the name of restoration that, depart from local history are at odds with local processes.
+Such "restored" systems tend to have high maintenance requirements, and are often inappropriate for the species endemic to estuaries of the California Coast, including endangered taxa.
+Therefore, development of a set of restoration templates appropriate for medium to smallsized estuaries in Mediterranean climates with variable precipitation and streamflow should be a priority to help inform future restoration and management decisions for southern California coastal wetlands.